trrt-good/FlightSimulator/README.md

 # FlightSimulator

-The final game project for Comp Sci Java. (there are bugs) meant to be "educational"
+The final game project for Comp Sci Java.
+There are bugs.

+Project is meant to be "educational"